develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

 A database that supports the relational database model is a database that supports relational concepts like one-to-one, one-to-many and many-to-many.

-This is a really natural way to see the world.
-Actually, I can hardly think about the world without relations at all!
-Can you?
+Let's think about it.
+Isn't it a really natural way to see the world?
+Actually, can you think about the world without relations at all?

 For example, think about a mother.
 Think about her children.
 A mother can have one or many children.
 It's safe to say that a mother and a child has a one-to-many